openfootball/worldcup.json/README.md

 Free open public domain football data for the world cups in the JSON (JavaScript Object Notation) data interchange format incl.
-Russia 2018 and more - No API key required ;-).
+Qatar 2022, Russia 2018 and more - No API key required ;-).